r-pufky/docs/source/docs/networking/netplan.rst

 Bridging
 ********
-This is useful for providing a network interface to be used for VM's / Docker containers.
+This is useful for providing a network interface to be used for VM's / containers.
 The bridged network can be assigned an IP address directly and used as well; however there seems to be an issue with using a bridge network with KVM as well as the host network.
 See `reference`_ and `general bridging help`_.

 In most cases for advanced configuration the base adapter *should not* be configured for an IP address, the resulting bonded or bridged device should.